Funny Father of the Bride Speech Example

 In case you haven’t guessed it already I’m Sarah’s dad, Mike.
 And this wonderful woman next to me is her Mum, Janet.

-Before I get started I just want to say that Janet’s worked incredibly hard behind the scenes on all the little details that have made today extra special.
+Before I get started I just want to say that Janet’s worked incredibly hard behind the scenes on all the little details that made today extra special.
 So thank you my love.
-I’m certainly glad I didn’t have to get involved in long discussions about the relative merits of different table decorations.
+I’m certainly grateful to have been left out of the long discussions about table decorations.

 Thanks also to Scott’s Mum and Dad, Vicky and Simon for all their help with getting things organized.
 It’s been great getting to know you both and we look forward to spending more time with you in the coming years.
-So I’m thinking Christmas dinner at yours this year, okay?
+So it’s Christmas dinner at yours this year, am I right?
 Excellent!

 Getting back to today, what a day it’s been!
 The venue looks amazing, the weather’s done us proud and if I can get through this speech without crying I’ll be a very happy man indeed.

-Because walking my little girl down the aisle this afternoon, I couldn’t have been prouder.
-I mean, doesn’t she look absolutely stunning.
+Walking my little girl down the aisle this afternoon, I couldn’t have been prouder.
+I mean, doesn’t she look absolutely stunning?
 I know you all have to say yes, but it’s true!
 And if, like me, you’ve seen what she looks like right after one of her beloved rugby matches, it’s hard to believe that she scrubs up this well.

 But that’s Sarah.
 Full of little contradictions.